akka/akka-management/docs/src/main/paradox/discovery.md

 ## Discovery Method: Consul

-Consul currently ignores all fields on the Full lookup apart from name.
+Consul currently ignores all fields apart from service name.
 This is expected to change.

 If you are using Consul to do the service discovery this would allow you to base your Cluster on Consul services.